codemarv42/RoboCore/README.md

 # Hardware

-The hardware of this project consists mainly of the two PCBs and the chassis.
+A combination of two PCBs is used as our hardware, where the main PCB (RoboCoreV3) is plugged onto a Raspberry Pi and therefore forms the main control unit.
+The second circuit board (RoboLightV4) is installed on the underside of the robot and is responsible for measuring the light values on the line track.
+Below is our current hardware combination.

-## Arche-RoboCore PCB
+## Control unit PCB

 ![RoboCoreV3](https://github.com/codemarv42/RoboCore/blob/main/Hardware/RoboCoreV3/Raspberry_Pi4_Card_2024-Aug-26_06-26-57PM-000_CustomizedView41285548237.png?raw=true)